 Slow cooker – Not only good for making chili, slow cookers provide low heat at a consistent temperature for extended periods.
-Just fill it up with some water and set it to the lowest heat setting.
-Place your bag of e-juice inside and periodically shake them from time to time.
+Just fill your slow cooker up with some water and set it to the lowest heat setting.
+Place your bag of e-juice inside and periodically shake its contents around.

 Magnetic stirrer – Transfer your e-liquid into a large container, preferably a glass one.
 Then place it on top of the magnetic stirrer and let science do the rest.
 This method works great, especially if you are creating your own DIY juice.